This page will help you understand Arkansas alcohol laws and avoid expensive fines or even jail. Not to mention time and

 The penalty for a first conviction for DUI is license suspension for 120 days.
 For a second conviction it’s two years.
 For any additional convictions, the penalties become more severe.

 The punishment for driving while license is suspended is 10 day in jail.
 There are also fines up to $1,000.

 All drivers have a U.S. Constitutional right to decline BAC breath tests.
-Yet Arkansas punishes those who do so.
+Yet the state punishes those who do so.
 Using the right results in immediate driving license suspension for up to one year.

 Arkansas alcohol laws prohibit anyone from boating while intoxicated (BWI).
 This also includes operating any jet ski, riding water skis, or similar devices.
 The intoxication may be from alcohol, drugs, or both.

 Boaters age 21 or older are guilty of intoxication if they have a BAC of 0.08% or higher.
 If under 21, they are guilty at 0.02%.
 Boaters are also guilty of intoxication by alcohol and/or drugs if their abilities suffer.
 Of course, is in the view of the arresting officer.

 A first BWI leads to jail for up to one year and a fine up to $1,000.
 The state suspends the operator’s license is for 90 days.

 A second conviction within three years leads to jail for up to one year and a fine up to $2,500.
 This time the state takes the operator’s license away for one year.

-Those convicted of BWI must also complete an approved alcohol education program or alcoholism treatment program.
+Those convicted of BWI must also complete an approved alcohol education program.
+Or an alcoholism treatment program.
 Of course, this is at the expense of the convicted.

 The state punishes boaters to choose their Constitutional right to decline BAC testing.
 To do so it fines them up to $2,500.
 It also suspends their operator’s license up to six months.